 Learn More about Marcel

-- Podcast Listen to Marcel discuss narrowly escaping an aktion in Drohobycz, Poland
+- Podcast Hear Marcel discuss narrowly escaping an aktion in Drohobycz, Poland

 As a boy, Marcel Drimer of Drohobycz, Poland, was continually on the move to avoid being discovered by the Nazis.
 He and his family hid in a field, under wood in a lumber yard, in a hole in a mattress, and in an attic so small that even a child could not stretch his limbs.
-His former nanny, a policeman bribed with family jewelry, a Christian doctor, and even a German soldier contributed to his survival.
+His survival was helped by his former nanny, a policeman bribed with family jewelry, a doctor, a Ukrainian/Polish family, and even a German soldier.

-When Germany invaded Poland on September 1, 1939, the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
-Although Jews were not singled out, Drohobycz was changed into a Soviet town and Marcel was made to go to a Russian kindergarten.
+When Germany and the Soviet Union invaded Poland in September 1939, the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
+While Jews were not singled out during this period, Drohobycz was changed into a Soviet town and Soviets deported those whom they deemed enemies of the state to Siberia.